Elkhart County Special Warranty Deed Form

 Are these forms guaranteed to be recordable in Elkhart County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Elkhart County that you need to transfer you would only need to order our forms once for all of your properties in Elkhart County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Elkhart County you only need to order once.

 Although the Indiana Revised Code does not offer a statutory form for a special warranty deed, the statutes do contain language that is sufficient for a conveyance of real estate in fee simple (32-17-1-2).
 A special warranty deed, though it generally contains warranties of title, offers less protection for the buyer than a warranty deed.
 The grantor in a special warranty deed offers covenants pertaining only to the grantor's period of ownership.
 A grant deed that is worded according to 32-17-1-2 will contain the following covenants from the grantor and the grantor's heirs and personal representatives: (1) that the grantor is lawfully seized of the premises; (2) has good right to convey the premises; (3) guarantees the quiet possession of the premises; (4) guarantees that the premises are free from all encumbrances; and (5) will warrant and defend the title to the premises against the lawful claims of those claiming under the grantor (32-17-1-2).